Today's Articles

 State appropriations were supplemented by a generous gift from B.N.
 Duke, a Durham philanthropist, and by contributions from other citizens of Durham in 1929.
 The 1930s afforded federal grants and State appropriations for further physical expansion and improvement of educational facilities, with building continuing until the beginning of World War II.
 The Southern Association of Colleges and Secondary Schools accredited North Carolina College in 1937 as an "A" class institution.

 The General Assembly of 1939 authorized the establishment of graduate study programs in liberal arts and the professions.
-Graduate courses in the Arts and Sciences were offered that year, while the School of Law began operation in 1940, and the School of library science was established in 1941.
+Graduate courses in the Arts and Sciences were offered that year, while the School of Law began operation in 1940 and the School of Library Science was established in 1941.
 In 1947, the legislature changed the name to North Carolina College at Durham.
 Shepard served as president until he died in 1947.
 Dr. Alfonso Elder was installed in 1948 as his successor.

 North Carolina College at Durham became North Carolina Central University in 1969.
 On July 1, 1972, all the state’s public four-year colleges and universities were joined to become the Consolidated University of North Carolina.
 As part of the transition, the chief executive’s title changed from president to chancellor.
 Dr. Albert N. Whiting presided over the transition, leading the university from 1967 until 1983.

 Dr. LeRoy T. Walker, vice chancellor for university relations and an internationally renowned track and field coach, succeeded him.
 Dr. Tyronza R. Richmond succeeded Walker in 1986; Richmond’s tenure saw the establishment of the School of Education.
 In 1993, Dr. Julius L. Chambers, a noted civil rights attorney, became the first NCCU alumnus to lead the university.
-He launched a major capital effort that led to the construction a biomedical/biotechnology research institute and a new School of Education building.
+He launched a major capital effort that led to constructing a biomedical/biotechnology research institute and a new School of Education building.

 Dr. James H. Ammons became chancellor in June 2001, eight months after state voters approved a major bond issue for UNC system capital improvements.
 NCCU was among the campuses targeted for growth, and under Ammons’ leadership, the university experienced a surge in enrollment.
 Dr. Charlie Nelms succeeded Ammons in 2007.
 During his five-year tenure, he emphasized student success and focused on improving retention and graduation rates.
 Nelms presided over NCCU’s centennial celebration during the 2009-10 year.